 It takes a lot to surprise me as a therapist.

-Clients have told me that they’d like to give their adopted children back.
+Clients have told me they want to give their adopted children back.
 Children have told me how they help cover up their parent’s addictions.
-Once, a school psychologist even insisted that a well-behaved child should go to a special behavioral school because the psychologist didn’t like a former diagnosis in the child’s school files.
+Once, a school psychologist even insisted a well-behaved child should go to a behavioral school because the psychologist didn’t like a former diagnosis in the child’s school files.

 But this session . . .